magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/snmp.md

 #### Server side RPC section

-ThingsBoard allows sending [RPC commands](/docs/user-guide/rpc/) to the device connected to ThingsBoard directly or via Gateway.
+IoT Hub allows sending [RPC commands](/docs/user-guide/rpc/) to the device connected to IoT Hub directly or via Gateway.

-Configuration, provided in this section is used for sending RPC requests from ThingsBoard to the device through the gateway.
+Configuration, provided in this section is used for sending RPC requests from IoT Hub to the device through the gateway.

 {% capture rpc_variants %}
 **There are 2 types of the RPC calls:**